G4bleb/tz-range-converter/README.md

 ## Development

-In a dev context, run the converter with `yarn dev` :
+Run the converter in a dev context with `yarn dev` :

 ```
 $ yarn dev 11pm 4am Asia/Tokyo